Ecryptic-exe/Poopenguin/README.md

   When three different users send the **exact same message** consecutively, Poopenguin joins the bandwagon and echoes the phrase too.

-## 🤖 Why Poopenguin?
+## 🤖 Why Naming it Poopenguin?

-Because every server deserves a little chaos, camaraderie, and a penguin with attitude.
+Because Chunithm players deserve a little chaos, camaraderie, and a penguin with attitude.

 ## 📦 Required Packages